-East Challow Parish Council

 NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2023
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2024

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 26 and 27

-NOTICE

-1. Date of announcement Thursday 22nd June 2023

-2. Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
+The Accounts and Audit Regulations 2015 (SI 2015/234) NOTICE Thursday 13th June 2024 1.
+Date of announcement 2.
+Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
 As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
 Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2023, these documents will be available on reasonable notice by application to:

-The Clerk to the Council

-East Challow Parish Council Direct: 07774 405 472

-Village Hall

-Main Street e-mail: EastChallowClerk@Gmail.com

-East Callow, OX12 9SR

-commencing on Friday 23rd June 2023

-and ending on Thursday 03rd August 2023 [the 30th working day after commencement date above]

-- 3. Local government electors and their representatives also have:

-- The opportunity to question the appointed auditor about the accounting records; and

-- The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2024, these documents will be available on reasonable notice by application to: The RFO to the Council East Challow Parish Council Direct: 07774 405 472 Village Hall e-mail: rfo@eastchallowpc.co.uk Main Street East Callow, OX12 9SR Friday 14th June 2024 commencing on Thursday 25th July [the 30th working day after commencement date above] and ending on 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
 The appointed auditor is:

-Moore (Ref RD/hd)

-Rutland House,

-Minerva Business Park,
+Moore (Ref RD/hd) Rutland House, Minerva Business Park, Lynch Wood, Peterborough PE2 6PZ

-Lynch Wood,

-Peterborough

-PE2 6PZ